HDwayne/eBPF-Docs/docs/eBPF_programs/structure_ebpf_program.md

 In this example, we use the tool bpftool.

+( This is the sequence of operations that need to be performed, but the commands themselves do not work.
+The parameters used by bpftool depend on the program type.")

 First, we load the program into the kernel

     sudo bpftool prog load prog_name.o /sys/fs/bpf/prog_name